Emerson Palmieri: Chelsea

-On 30 January 2018, Emerson joined English side Chelsea on a four-and-half-year deal for an undisclosed fee.
+On 30 January 2018, Emerson joined English side Chelsea on a four-and-a-half-year deal for an undisclosed fee.
 According to Roma, the transfer fee was €20 million plus €9 million bonus.
 He made his debut against Hull City in the fifth round of the FA Cup, assisting fellow January signing Olivier Giroud for his first Chelsea goal.
 The Blues came out 4–0 winners at Stamford Bridge.

 Emerson made his Premier League debut on 4 March 2018 as a second-half substitute in a 1–0 defeat at Manchester City.
 His first Premier League start came away to Burnley on 19 April.
 Emerson set up Victor Moses for the winning goal as Chelsea claimed a 2–1 victory.
 Chelsea went on to win the 2017–18 FA Cup but Emerson was injured and missed the final.

 On 26 September 2018, in his first appearance of the 2018–19 season, Emerson scored his first goal for Chelsea, the equaliser in an eventual 2–1 away win against Liverpool, in the third round of the EFL Cup.
 On 24 February 2019, he started for Chelsea in the 2019 EFL Cup Final on, and was one of the three Chelsea players to convert their spot kicks in the resulting shoot-out following a 0–0 draw after extra-time; however, Manchester City ultimately prevailed 4–3.
 On 29 May, he assisted Olivier Giroud's opening goal in a 4–1 win over Arsenal in the 2019 UEFA Europa League Final.
 On 17 March 2021, Emerson scored his first UEFA Champions League goal for the Blues in a 2–0 home win over Atlético Madrid in the second leg of the Round of 16 tie.
 Emerson was part of the Chelsea squad which won the 2021 UEFA Champions League Final 1–0 against Manchester City, however did not come off the bench in the match.